Congyuwang/socket_manager/README.md

 target_link_libraries(test_socket_manager PUBLIC socket_manager)
 ```

-### Install as Static Library
+### Linking as Static Library

-For installing as static library, add the lines in the
-`toolchain.cmake` in your toolchain file or use the
+For linking, add the lines in the `toolchain.cmake` in your toolchain file
-`toolchain.cmake` to ensure the right toolchain is used.
+or use the provided `toolchain.cmake` to ensure the right toolchain is used.

 To enable lto:
 ```cmake